What exactly is a safe pet food? We explore the importance of food safety as well as natural nutrition in the pet food industry.

 “Kill steps” have been developed to eliminate harmful pathogens on raw ingredients.
 The most common are irradiation, ethylene oxide (EtO) gas, steam sterilization and high pressure pasteurization (HPP).
 With the advent of the Food Safety Modernization Act, increasing attention is being paid to these kill steps to ensure consumer health.

-The focus for a responsible pet food company should be to balance the need for a safe product with the need to leave as much natural nutrition intact as possible.
+In part one, we learned about GMOs and how they can affect pet food.
+We need to remember that the focus for a responsible pet food company should be to balance the need for a safe product with the need to leave as much natural nutrition intact as possible.